 I always assumed that it would be very difficult to actually get a pair of Robins to nest in a prepared box.
 I’ve tried different open fronted boxes in different locations over the past years without success.

 However during the winter of 2020-2021 I settled on a particular box in a location which I felt offered a good chance.

-The box itself is one that I purchased several years ago and has been used previously as a Great Tit nest box.
+The box is one that I purchased several years ago and has been used previously as a Great Tit nest box.

-I’ve converted the box from a hole nest box, of a type needed by Great Tits, to a Robin nest box, which requires an open front, by removing the panel at the front.
+I converted the box from a hole nest box, of a type needed by Great Tits, to a Robin nest box, which requires an open front, by removing the panel at the front.

-The Box in installed in the front garden of the house, on a wall hidden behind a mixed Ivy/Fir hedge.
-It seems a good location as it is hidden within a hedge but at the same time the entrance to the box is clear.
+The open front gap on this box is just a little less than 100mm which is the recommended size for a Robin, but it is very close.
+The Box was installed in the front garden of the house, on a wall hidden behind a mixed Ivy/Fir hedge.
+It seemed a good location as it is hidden within a hedge but at the same time the entrance to the box is clear.